Mathias Mpuuga

-Mathias Mpuuga Nsamba (born 12 October 1975) is a Ugandan politician, lawyer, and teacher who served as the Leader of the Opposition from 2021 to 2024.
-He served as the area member of Parliament for Masaka District from 2011 to 2021.

-He is the current Member of Parliament representing Nyendo-Mukungwe Division, a newly created constituency following the elevation of Masaka Municipality into a city.
-Mpuuga also served as Deputy President of the National Unity Platform (NUP) Political party led by Robert Kyagulanyi Ssentamu (Bobi Wine) From 2021 to 2024.When he was suspended by the party.

-He is currently a commissioner in the parliament of Uganda.
+Mathias Mpuuga Nsamba (born 12 October 1975) is a Ugandan politician, lawyer, and teacher who served as the leader of the Opposition from 2021 to 2024.
+He served as the member of Parliament for Masaka District from 2011 to 2021 and later represented Nyendo–Mukungwe Division from 2021 until his defeat in the 2026 general election.
+Mpuuga also served as deputy president of the National Unity Platform (NUP) political party of the central region led by Robert Kyagulanyi Ssentamu (Bobi Wine) from 2021 to 2024, and was a parliamentary commissioner during his tenure in the 11th Parliament.

 Early life and education

-Mpuuga was born on 12 October 1975 to the late Vincent Nsamba and Gertrude Nsamba.
+Mpuuga was born on 12 October 1975, in the present-day Lwengo District in Central Uganda, to the late Vincent Nsamba and Gertrude Nsamba.

-He was born in the present-day Lwengo District in Central Uganda.

-Mpuuga went to Kyamaganda Boys Demonstration School for his primary education which he completed in 1987 and joined Masaka Secondary School, completing his UCE exams in 1992.
-He would later enroll at Nakyenyi Senior Secondary School for his A-levels, finishing in 1994.
+Mpuuga went to Kyamaganda Boys Demonstration School for his primary education, which he completed in 1987, and joined Masaka Secondary School, completing his UCE exams in 1992.
+He enrolled at Nakyenyi Senior Secondary School for his A-level, finishing in 1994.

-Mpuuga later joined Makerere University to study a Bachelor of Arts in Education course in 2009.
-He also holds an MA in economics from Makerere University and a Bachelor of Laws (LLB) degree he attained from the same university in 2016.
-He later enrolled at the Law Development Centre (LDC) graduating with a Postgraduate diploma in legal practice in 2020.
+Mpuuga joined Makerere University to study a Bachelor of Arts in Education course in 2009.
+He also holds an MA in economics from Makerere University, and a Bachelor of Laws (LLB) degree he attained from the same university in 2016.
+He later enrolled at the Law Development Centre (LDC), graduating with a postgraduate diploma in legal practice in 2020.

 Career

+Outside politics

 Mpuuga was a teacher at Uganda Martyrs High School, Rubaga, where he taught Geography and Economics from 1998 to 2003.

 He was a director for Masaka Town College based in Masaka city from 2000 to 2002.

-He was also a partner and managing director for Liberal Consult Ltd, an evaluation and monitoring firm that previously worked on contracts to monitor donor-funded projects in Uganda from 2001 to 2004.
+He was also a partner and managing director for Liberal Consult Ltd, an evaluation and monitoring firm that previously worked on contracts to monitor donor-funded projects in Uganda, from 2001 to 2004.

 He was a principal and managing director for Datamine Technical Business School in Kampala from 2003 to 2011.

-He was a Youth Chairperson at Masaka District Local Government from 2000 to 2011.
+He was a youth chairperson at Masaka District Local Government from 2000 to 2011.

-He is a member on the University Council of Mutesa I Royal University from 2010 to date.
+He has been a member on the University Council of Mutesa I Royal University since 2010.